brave-experiments/page-graph-tests/README.md

 ## Adding Tests

 1. Drop your HTML/JS/CSS file(s) in `tests/html/`.
-1. Write a test script in `tests/scripts/`.
+1. Write a Python test script in `tests/scripts/`.
 See `static_page.py` for a simple example.

 ## Code Formatting